rgasch/carthook/README.md

 3) Custom Config File:
   - base API URL we get data from
   - cache levels for local DB per object type
+  - API timeout (in seconds)

+A fundamental concept I adhere to is that it's preferable to have code which can be configured rather than code which needs to be altered to adapt to changing conditions.
+These settings could even be moved to the .env file, but I have opted not to do so for this case, since they adhere to the basic assignment given and there should not be a reason to change them frequently.

 4) Controller: the controller code is very small/lightweight, all relevant logic has been encapsulated into the appropriate Model and Repository classes.
 This allows for functional encapsulation & isolation, better code quality, better